npm/policies/conduct.md

 There is never a good reason to be rude to other users.

-We are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, disability, ethnicity, religion, or similar personal characteristic.
+We are committed to providing a friendly, safe and welcoming environment for all, regardless of gender identity, sexual orientation, disability, ethnicity, religion, or similar personal characteristic.

 We ask that you please respect that people have differences of opinion and that every design or implementation choice carries a trade-off and